zarzycki/betacast/README.md

 <a name="lnd_initial_conditions"></a>
 ## Generating a CLM/ELM initial condition

 Betacast uses analysis/observations to initialize the atmosphere, data ocean, and data ice models, but is not able to interpolate land surface initial conditions at this time.
 The preferred method of initializing the land surface for an initial betacast run is to 'spin up' the land surface model by forcing it with observed atmospheric fluxes, which allows the land surface to asymptote to a state in balance with observed atmospheric forcing.
-In CESM and E3SM, this is known as an I compset.
+Simply, we essentially create a "land reanalysis" where the assimilated observations are inputs from the atmosphere to the land system.
+In CESM and E3SM, forcing a prognostic land model with a data atmosphere is known as an I compset.

-For Betacasts run in succession, Betacast will use a short forecast from a previous betacast (e.g., the 12Z Jan 21 betacast would use the +12 hr land forecast from the 00Z Jan 21 betacast) which is stored in the `landstart` subdirectory within `${CASE}/run`.
+For Betacasts run in succession, Betacast will use the shortest possible forecast from a previous betacast (e.g., the 12Z Jan 21 betacast would use the +12 hr land forecast from the 00Z Jan 21 betacast) which is stored in the `landstart` subdirectory within `${CASE}/run`.
 However, for a brand new Betacast (or set of Betacasts) an initial land file must be generated to be passed into CLM/ELM as `finidat`.
 To do this, Betacast runs a data atmosphere model that forces the land model.
+A batch script is provided to help with this.

 The main process is: